-(1) If due to the nature of the work it is not possible to comply with the length of the regular daily or weekly working time determined for the relevant employee, the employer, after consultation with the representatives of employees may determine aggregated working time so that the working time in the accounting period does not exceed regular working time determined for the relevant employee.
-If the aggregated working time is determined for the employee, the employee has a duty to inform the employee in writing thereof, specifying the length of the accounting period, as well as to familiarise the employee with the work schedule in due time.
+(1) If due to the nature of the work it is not possible to comply with the length of the regular daily or weekly working time determined for the relevant employee, the employer, after consultation with the representatives of employees, may determine aggregated working time so that the working time in the accounting period does not exceed regular working time determined for the relevant employee.
+If the aggregated working time is determined for the employee, the employer has the obligation to inform the employee in writing thereof, specifying the length of the accounting period, as well as to familiarise the employee with the work schedule in due time.

-(2) The duration of the one-day and the weekly rest provided for by the Law may not be applied in the framework of aggregated working time if:
+(2) The length of daily and weekly rest time laid down in the law need not be applied within the framework of aggregated working time if: